CristianCristea/launch_school/concepts/general.md

 ## method definition and invocation

 - method definition can't directly access a local variable initialized outside of the method definition
-- method definition can't change or reassign a local variable initialized outside
+- method definition can't reassign a local variable initialized outside
 - a block can access and modify a local variable initialized outside
 - method definition can access local variables defined outside through interaction with blocks